 Similar to Father: A Monster with a Thousand Heads – A Taut Supremely Crafted Social Thriller

 Director Srdan Golubovic has said that a similar event in real life inspired him to make the film.
-On the outset, Father obviously withholds a strong dramatic core that can be exploited for emotions.
+At the outset, Father obviously withholds a strong dramatic core that can be exploited for emotions.
 But Golubovic’s narrative has a deeper impact on us because he didn’t choose to do that.
 Like any road movie, it alternates between grueling and poignant encounters.
-You could say that the odyssey doesn’t only offer a nuanced portrait of fatherhood, but also an intriguing look at the Serbian society.
-Still there’s lot more to appreciate in Golubovic’s assured take on the material.
+You could say that the odyssey doesn’t only offer a nuanced portrait of fatherhood, but also an intriguing look at Serbian society.
+Still, there’s a lot more to appreciate in Golubovic’s assured take on the material.

 Father makes us feel the anger and hyper-intensity lying beneath the central character’s surface stoicism.
 On one hand, Nikola doesn’t expect anything good from the figures of authority and knows that he can’t overtly react to their injustices.
 On the other hand, though the father can’t verbalize his despair, he is fighting in his own way.
 Nikola’s mission is to not fight the corrupted system.
 He can’t afford that luxury.
 What he wants is to piece together his family again.
 In order to do that he follows his instinct.

 The media which covered the father’s walk from the village to the city termed it as an act of protest.
 However, the director who went and met this man who sat in front of the ministry learned that the father simply ‘followed his intuition and started to walk.’
 Ostensibly, this encounter has played a key role in shaping the character.
 Father might immediately bring to mind Wim Wenders’ masterpiece Paris, Texas (1984), a touchingly stoic Harry Dean Stanton walking through the desert.
 Golubovic also refers to Werner Herzog’s diary ‘Of Walking in Ice’ as a significant influence.